laurentb/symfttpd/README.md

 symfttpd is a set of tools to use symfony and lighttpd together, aimed at lazy developers and sysadmins.

+**This version of symfttpd is under development, this documentation can be outdated and contains some errors.**

 `spawn` will setup and start a lighttpd server with a minimal configuration to serve one symfony project.
 The server will not be run as